For over a thousand years, farming has shaped the Lake District landscape and still defines the character of the area today.

-Indeed, the nomination has already been successfully used to support funding proposals to Central Government.
+Indeed, the inscription has already been successfully used to support funding proposals to Central Government.

-The bid was submitted by the Lake District National Park Partnership, the group of 25 organisations who collectively help manage the Lake District National Park.
-The ambition of the Partnership is to ensure food and farming in Cumbria, which is celebrated by the bid, benefits.
+The status was secured by the Lake District National Park Partnership, the group of 25 organisations who collectively help manage the Lake District National Park.
+The ambition of the Partnership is to ensure food and farming in Cumbria, which is celebrated by the status, benefits.

 There have been initial discussions with farming groups to identify how World Heritage Site status can be used to help market and attract a price premium for Cumbrian produce, how more local food can be sold to the millions of tourists who visit the area each year, and how the value from processing produce can be kept within the county.

 Lake District tourism also stands to benefit from World Heritage inscription.
 However this doesn’t mean a huge increase in the numbers of visitors.
 A study carried out for the bid indicates that international visitors who come to World Heritage sites tend to stay longer and spend more money and it is this change in visitor profile that we are seeking.